-A belly rash is a common sign of allergies in dogs, particularly in contact dermatitis cases.
+A belly rash is a common sign of allergies in dogs.
 Pets who are allergic to certain fabrics, shampoos, cleaners, fertilizers, and other chemicals can develop itchy, red skin and pimple-like bumps on their stomach.

-Seasonal allergies are another frequent troublemaker when it comes to belly rashes on your pup.
-If your dog has an allergic reaction to grass, pollen, weeds, or trees, they can develop a belly rash after playing in the yard.
+Seasonal allergies can also cause belly rashes on your pup.
+If your dog has an allergic reaction to grass, pollen, weeds, or trees, they may develop a belly rash after playing in the yard.

 Parasites, like fleas, ticks, and mites, can cause your pup to break out in a belly rash.
-Bug bites and stings from ants, bees, and wasps can also lead to irritated skin.
-Fleas are one of the top parasitic causes of skin rashes in dogs, especially if your dog has a history of flea allergy dermatitis.
-You’ll likely notice hair loss, hot spots, scabs, or a rash on your dog’s lower back, hind legs, and tail base if they are allergic to fleas.
+Bug bites and stings from ants, bees, and wasps can also lead to irritated skin, and mites in particular can lead to painful conditions like sarcoptic mange.
+In the cases of bites or bug-related irritation, you’ll likely notice hair loss, hot spots, scabs, or a rash on your dog’s lower back, hind legs, and tail base.

 👉 Keep in mind that fleas like to hang out on your dog’s hind end, though, so they may not cause an abdominal rash.